apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 - ACL rules can also beeen seen on the virtual router of the VPC.
 Ingress rules are listed in the table iptables table "filter" while egress rules are placed in the "mangle" table
 - ACL rules for ingress and egress are not correlating.
-For exampel a egress "deny all" won't affect traffic in response to an allowed ingress connection
+For example a egress "deny all" won't affect traffic in response to an allowed ingress connection